KarrieK/NICAR16/README.md

 * csvlook
 * csvcut

-Our data set is from the ire data library - The first thing we need to do get our data into the terminal in the right format.
+Our data set is from the IRE data library - The first thing we need to do get our data into the terminal in the right format.

 - If you are dealling with an excel file you can covert your data using the command